Skip to main content

 Pick four to six callouts that cover different angles.
 Google rotates through them based on what fits the ad slot.

-Callouts are usually the highest leverage non sitelink extension.
-They take seconds to write and add measurable lift to click through rate.
+Callouts are usually the most effective non-sitelink extension.
+They take seconds to write and add measurable lift to click-through rate.

 Structured snippets